 3. Refactor: update to improve aspects like structure, code reuse and readability

-People often associate TDD with just writing the tests first but the real value comes from breaking down and delivering requirements in small increments.
-When generating code with AI we front-load the development process with design in a similar way.
-Rather than dive straight into code we define the problem with enough context and implementation detail in a prompt.
+People often associate TDD with writing tests before implementation but the real value comes from breaking down and delivering requirements in small increments.
+When generating code with AI we front-load the development process in a similar way by providing enough context and implementation detail in a prompt, a Prompt-Driven Development workflow (PDD).

 Let's compare the process of adding a new function, using both TDD and PDD, from the following technical specification.